 The entire transit network will be linked by way of Smart Stops, Shelters and Stations located along all transit routes.
-These smart facilities will provide varying levels of passenger amenities such as wireless access, coffee, ticket machines and information kiosks.
+These smart facilities will provide varying levels of passenger amenities such as wireless access, coffee, ticket machines and information klosks.
 All of these facilities will provide real-time transit information, bicycle parking, shelter and seating for transit users.
 The Smart Stops, Shelters and Stations will provide a natural transition from the pedestrian environment to the transit environment, making mass transit attractive, enjoyable and efficient alternative to the private automobile.

-City of Alexandria Transit Concept Plan Goal: Ensure that people can travel into, within and out of the City of Alexandria by providing a mass transit system that combines different modes of travel into a seamless, comprehensive and coordinated effort.

-Objective: A reliable and convenient mass transit system integrated with surrounding land uses and existing transportation connections that offers travel time savings and an enjoyable transit experience for its riders, featuring advanced technology and passenger amenities.
+Goal: Ensure that people can travel into, within and out of the City of Alexandria by providing a mass transit system that combines different modes of travel into a seamless, comprehensive and coordinated effort.
+Objective: A reliable and convenient mass transit system integrated with surrounding land uses and existing transportation connections that offers travel advanced technology and passenger amenities.
+Final Draft time savings and an enjoyable transit experience for its riders, featuring company and convenience of the automobile.
+Transit usage is often a result of section, versus choice and is generally perceived unfavorably, particularly concerning statility and safety.
+Insufficient service hours, geographic coverage, capacity and section of teachers have all been identified as problems.
+Lack of real-time company, brighteenways, difficulty of transfers and lack of connections to preferred estimations discourage existing and potential riders.